 What is the best time to visit Baku?

 Baku experiences a plain climate all year round.
 It usually has warm summers and mild winters.
 The months from October to December are the wettest of the year.
 You can visit Baku as per your plans and preference.
-If you travel during June-September months, you will have summers and for November-March months, you will enjoy winters in Baku.
+If you travel during the June-September months, you will have summers and for the November-March months, you will enjoy winters in Baku.

 How many days are ideal to explore the whole of Baku?